L0oter1/cse15l-lab-reports/Lab Report 1.md

 <img width="199" alt="image" src="https://github.com/L0oter1/cse15l-lab-reports/assets/147905421/05c7fcff-7cb9-45b3-b991-cac2584d2645">

 We are in the home directory.
-When we use `cat`, the terminal becomes really weird where you aren't being prompted or allowed to put in any proper commands and it just becomes blank and goes on and on forever until you force exit it out.
-It is very strange.
+When we use `cat`, the terminal becomes really weird where you aren't being prompted or allowed to put in any proper commands and it just becomes blank and goes on and on forever until you force exit it out with (ctrl c).
+It seems to be very strange at first glance.
+However if you take a closer look, you'll see when you type commands and press enter, nothing happens and it automatically goes to the next line with no command being run and no output.
+This goes on forever.
+With a better understanding, this is the case because when you type in `cat`, it will try to print something but if there is nothing to print, it will look for it forever resulting in an error and a loop going on forever.

 ## **Directory as Argument**

 <img width="376" alt="image" src="https://github.com/L0oter1/cse15l-lab-reports/assets/147905421/bac15e66-e03d-41ce-80db-cd10bddc614c">

 When we use cat with a directory as an argument, we see it throws us an output *cat: messages: Is a directory*.
 It seems cat can't do anything with a directory so they just tell you you chose a directory.
+This is an error message telling you the argument for `cat` was wrong.

 ## **File as Argument**

 <img width="375" alt="image" src="https://github.com/L0oter1/cse15l-lab-reports/assets/147905421/7c19c6c5-6241-42dd-af6b-20e8ccaa8424">

 As you can see our pwd is in /home/lecture1 so when we use `cat` with an argument that is a file, it will print out everything inside the file that is text.
+This is not an error as this is what `cat` was meant to do.
 However there are more uses for cat because cat stands for concatonate so it should be able to combine things right?

 <img width="728" alt="image" src="https://github.com/L0oter1/cse15l-lab-reports/assets/147905421/878394cb-b3c9-4a88-a838-398f296ad248">

 As you can see here you can use multiple inputs such as in this example where I use the file of README and Hello.java, it will print out everything from those files in order.
+This is also not an error as `cat` stands for concatonate so when you put multiple files into its argument, it concatonates them and prints them into the terminal.

 <img width="726" alt="image" src="https://github.com/L0oter1/cse15l-lab-reports/assets/147905421/9905b98d-0305-4364-bb02-05eac477c60e">

 Lastly just for fun, I chose to add a file that is a .class file which is unreadable for humans.
 The cat command printed some really weird stuff that's still in english but makes zero sense.
+This should also not be an error because concatonate still does what it's supposed to do but just in this case, the file is a .class which si unreadable for humans and thus what's printed out is also unreadable.

 # Final Thoughts